• About WordPress

 Rain jacket with hood

 Like with the shoes, no jacket is 100% waterproof, but read reviews to see how long you can reasonably expect something to keep you dry in the rain.
-I like jackets that can roll up into their own hood for easy packing like this one from North Face.
+Look for a waterproof jacket that can roll up into its own hood for easy packing like this one from North Face.

 Hat

-Baseball caps or hats with a drawstring are best.
+Baseball caps or hats with a drawstring are great options.
 A hat that keeps blowing off your head is no good to you.

 Personally, I don’t like sleeping in leggings, so I packed a pair of shorts for sleeping.
 On top, I’d wear whichever of my hiking shirts was clean.
-My post-shower/evening clothes doubled as my pajamas.
+My post-shower/evening wear doubled as my pajamas.
+If you do the Camino during colder months, I would swap out the shorts for long pants.

 Toiletries for Female’s Camino de Santiago Packing List